spacetelescope/jwst/docs/jwst/reset/description.rst

 -----------
 The reset correction is a MIRI-specific correction.
 It is assumed that the input science data have *NOT* had the zero group (or bias) subtracted.
-We also do not want the reset correction to remove the bias signal from the science exposure, therefore the reset correction for the first group is defined to be zero.
+The reset correction should not remove the bias signal from the science exposure, therefore the reset correction for the first group is defined to be zero.

 Background
 __________

-For MIRI exposures the initial groups in each integration suffer from two effects related to the resetting of the detectors.
+For MIRI exposures, the initial groups in each integration suffer from two effects related to the resetting of the detectors.
 The first effect is that the first few groups after a reset do not fall on the expected linear accumulation of signal.